LEADING THE WAY

 Expert liver transplants

-Patients needing a liver transplant now have another option at Ohio State – receiving a portion of a liver from a living donor.
-The liver is the only organ that can regrow, and our technological advances now allow the possibility of a partial liver transplant.
+Patients needing a liver transplant have another option at Ohio State – receiving a portion of a liver from a living donor.
+The liver is the only solid organ that can regrow, and our technological advances now allow the possibility of a partial liver transplant.

 "It's a challenging procedure that few transplant centers are capable of," says Dr. Kenneth Washburn, executive director of the Comprehensive Transplant Center and director of the Division of Transplantation Surgery.
 "We're fortunate to have a highly skilled team that gives our patients a real chance at living a quality life."